Doi-Works/core/README.md

 * Test
 * Transact doi, the digital currency (DOI).

-Namecoin was the first fork of Bitcoin and still is one of the most innovative altcoins.
-It was first to implement merged mining and a decentralized DNS.
-Namecoin squares Zooko's Triangle!
+doichain was the first fork of Bitcoin and still is one of the most innovative altcoins.
+It was first to implement merged mining and a decentralized DNS. doichain squares Zooko's Triangle!

 What can it be used for?
 ----------------